Vanilla Air: History

 Vanilla Air operated its first flights from Narita to Okinawa and Taipei on 20 December 2013.
 Vanilla Air introduced the "Vaniller's Pass," a one-month pass good for travel on its Tokyo-Amami route, in December 2014.
 Although aimed at surfing and diving enthusiasts in the Tokyo region, passengers used the passes for other purposes such as caring for family members.

 In its first years of operations, Vanilla Air faced a pilot shortage and operated at a net loss.
 In the fiscal year ending March 2016, amid low oil prices and a surge of inbound tourism to Japan, Vanilla Air produced its first annual operating profit, allowing it to unfreeze its expansion plans.
 In February 2016, it was reported that Vanilla Air would set up a second base at Taipei Taoyuan International Airport to serve destinations in Southeast Asia, making Vanilla Air the first Japanese LCC to utilize beyond rights from a third country.

 In June 2017, Vanilla Air suffered criticism after a disabled passenger flying from Amami to Osaka had to crawl up a set of stairs to enter an aircraft.
 The passenger, Hideto Kojima, was told he would not be allowed to board the plane if he could not climb the stairs without assistance.

-On 22 March 2018, All Nippon Airways announced the integration of its two low cost carrier subsidiaries Peach Aviation and Vanilla Air, starting in the second half of the FY2018 and to be completed by the end of FY2019.
+On 22 March 2018, All Nippon Airways announced the integration of its two low cost carrier subsidiaries, Peach Aviation and Vanilla Air Integration began during the second half of the 2018 fiscal year and was completed by the end of 2019.
 Vanilla would be merged into Peach, planning for a fleet of more than 50 aircraft beyond FY2020 (up from 35 originally), operating on more than 50 routes (up from 39) and targeting a ¥150 ($) billion revenue and a 10% operating profit for FY2020.
 Vanilla Air ceased operations on 26 October 2019.